These are the steps to take if you are an existing Certified Flight Instructor (CFI) who wants to instruct in Light Sport Aircraft (LSA).

-If you are a Private and up previously operating under Part 61 subpart H, who wants to start up again teaching sport pilots and instruct in the same category/class using a drivers license as medical eligibility.
+If you are a Private Pilot CFI previously operating under Part 61 subpart H and let your CFI expire and want to start up again teaching sport pilots and instruct in the same category/class using a drivers license as medical eligibility you can do this easily.
 This would also apply to a CFI who let the 3rd class medical expire and continue to operate as a sport pilot instructor.
 This is how to operate as a sport pilot instructor CFIS under Part 61 Subpart K.

 Second, you must renew your CFI certificate per 61.427.
-Using your driver’s license as medical eligibility, you can operate only LSA with sport pilot limitations per 61.315 but are NOT required to have the airspeed or airspace B, C,& D endorsements.
+Note that if your CFI certificate expired, you need to renew your CFI certificate certificate by taking another checkride.
+Note that no knowledge test or endorsements are required to retake the CFI checkride.
+Note that taking a Sport Pilot CFI checkride, reinstates ALL your previous CFI privilege’s as long as you have the FAA medical.
+Using your driver’s license as medical eligibility, you can operate and teach in only LSA with sport pilot limitations per 61.315.
+You are NOT required to have the airspeed or airspace B, C,& D endorsements.
 FAR 61.429 allows you to operate as a sport pilot instructor under Part 61 Subpart K, using your driver’s license as medical and comply with all Sport Pilot CFI privileges per 61.413, limitations per 61.415, and record-keeping per 61.423.

 Any current Certified Flight Instructor